 Telling your story should inspire potential donors to support your cause.
-To help make your church’s stand out, it is important to demonstrate the need of your project.
+To help make your church stand out, it is important to demonstrate the need for your project.

 What is the need your church is addressing?